mukhamadazistholib/marinegeo.github.io/_project-modules/predation-assay.md

 Duffy, J. E., S. L. Ziegler, J. E. Campbell, P. M. Bippus, and J. S. Lefcheck.
 2015.
 Squidpops: A Simple Tool to Crowdsource a Global Map of Marine Predation Intensity. <a href="https://doi.org/10.1371/journal.pone.0142994">PLoS ONE 10:e0142994</a>.

 Gauff, R. P. M., S. Bejarano, H. H. Madduppa, B. Subhan, E. M. A. Dugény, Y. A. Perdana, and S. C. A. Ferse.
 2018.
-Influence of predation risk on the sheltering behaviour of the coral-dwelling damselfish, *Pomacentrus moluccensis*. <a href="https://link.springer.com/content/pdf/10.1007%2Fs10641-018-0725-3.pdf">Environmental Biology of Fishes 101:639–651</a>.
+Influence of predation risk on the sheltering behaviour of the coral-dwelling damselfish, *Pomacentrus moluccensis*. <a href="https://link.springer.com/content/pdf/10.1007%2Fs10641-018-0725-3.pdf">Environmental Biology of Fishes 101:639-651</a>.

 Gross, C., C. Donoghue, C. Pruitt, A. C. Trimble, and J. L. Ruesink.
 2017.
 Taxonomic and functional assessment of mesopredator diversity across an estuarine habitat mosaic. <a href="http://doi.wiley.com/10.1002/ecs2.1792">Ecosphere 8:e01792</a>.

 Gusmao, J. B., M. R. Lee, I. MacDonald, N. C. Ory, J. Sellanes, Les Watling, and M. Thiel.
 2018.
-No reef-associated gradient in the infaunal communities of Rapa Nui (Easter Island) – Are oceanic waves more important than reef predators? <a href="https://doi.org/10.1016/j.ecss.2018.06.019">Estuarine Coastal and Shelf Science 210:123–131</a>.
+No reef-associated gradient in the infaunal communities of Rapa Nui (Easter Island): Are oceanic waves more important than reef predators? <a href="https://doi.org/10.1016/j.ecss.2018.06.019">Estuarine Coastal and Shelf Science 210:123-131</a>.

 Lefcheck, J. S., S. J. Brandl, P. L. Reynolds, A. R. Smyth, and S. T. Meyer.
 2016.
 Extending Rapid Ecosystem Function Assessments to Marine Ecosystems: A Reply to Meyer. <a href="http://dx.doi.org/10.1016/j.tree.2016.02.002">Trends in ecology & evolution 31:251–253</a>.